pedestal/pedestal/app/docs/design-spec.md

 may refer to two different things in the same list.

-Except for widgets, every component in the system makes some use of this identifier format.
-Dispatch maps pattern match on the identifiers to find matching functions to transform.
+Except for widgets, every component in the system makes some use of this identifier format. [dispatch map](#dispatch-map)s pattern match on the identifiers to find matching functions to transform.
 The router pattern matches on identifiers to find out which channel to route the message to.
 The info model uses the identifier to apply a change to a specific part of